Lowe’s 2 HRs, Margot’s slam send Rays past Mariners 8-2 - NewsBreak

 Abraham Toro hit a solo homer in the ninth for Seattle.

-“I fell behind in the count a couple times and just unfortunately couldn’t get myself back in at the right moment and from there it turned into a battle,” Gonzales said.
+“I fell behind in the count a couple of times and just, unfortunately, couldn’t get myself back in at the right moment and from there it turned into a battle,” Gonzales said.

 ROSTER MOVE